 - 1/8 teaspoon freshly ground black pepper

-- 2. Place the lettuce leaves in a medium bowl and toss with 1/4 cup vinaigrette.
+- In a medium bowl, toss the lettuce with about 1/4 cup vinaigrette.
 Arrange the leaves on two plates and then top with the radishes, avocado, and herbs.
 Finish with crumbled goat cheese, if desired.
 Sprinkle with salt and freshly ground black pepper.